A therapist performing hypnotherapy on a client

 Going Under

 A person undergoing hypnotherapy is in a state of heightened focus and concentration.
+It’s similar to being so engrossed in a book that we forget our surroundings.
 Neuroimaging studies have shown that hypnosis alters the connectivity between various brain regions.
-This state makes the person more receptive to suggestions — which is why it’s so useful in therapy!
+This state makes the person more receptive to suggestions — hence its use in therapy!

 Hypnotherapy doesn't work like an on-off switch; it's more like a dimmer, smoothly transitioning us from our conscious state to a deeply relaxed, heightened state of awareness.
 Here’s how this state can be induced: